 Poland is a producer of unique mineral waters as well as isotonic, vitamin and energy drinks.
 Mineral waters are mainly extracted from Beskid Sądecki, Kotlina Kłodzka and Kuyavia.
 They are distinctive on a global scale as they are rich in magnesium, calcium, iron and many other minerals.
 For people who lead an active lifestyle or need to boost their immune system, Poland may offer a wide range of energy, isotonic, and vitamin drinks enriched with caffeine, taurine, ginseng extract, vitamins, electrolytes and minerals, offered in many flavours.

-Non-alcoholic beverages from Poland are sold mostly in Germany, France, Czechia, Lithuania, the United Kingdom, Ukraine, the Netherlands, Chile and Israel.
-The most popular product in this category is mineral water.
+Non-alcoholic beverages from Poland are sold mostly in Germany, France, Czechia, Lithuania, the United Kingdom, the Netherlands, Ukraine and Israel.